 Yes, we should pray that government officials receive godly advice from wise counselors, but we can also pray against evil plans and people.
 When King David learned that Ahithophel had joined his son’s rebellion to take over his throne, he prayed, “O Lord, I pray, turn the counsel of Ahithophel into foolishness!”
 God answered that prayer.

-We need to constantly be in prayer against the plots of evil people like Adam Lanza who murdered 20 innocent children and eight adults at Sandy Hook Elementary School in Newtown, Connecticut.
+We need to constantly be in prayer against the plots of evil people who have a sick desire to kill innocent people.
 We should pray that the plotting of terrorists and mass killers would be exposed.

 We know from the Book of Esther that God has a wonderful way of letting evil people hang themselves with their own plans.
 Esther schemed with Mordecai to expose the conspiracy of Haman, an evil man who wanted to kill all Jews and especially Mordecai.
 Haman was hanged on the gallows he had prepared for Mordecai.